Sacramento to Portland by train- normally a 15 hour journey. What could possibly go wrong?

 The sky was a pale wash of pastels and as far as you could see into the distance was just land, with not a house or car or road in sight.
 I’d just left Sacramento where all around the edge of the city was lush green farmland and orchards and vineyards, but this land a few hours North, was completely different.
 The ground was drier and speckled with pine trees, stretching right out to the mountains.
 Mount Shasta curved upwards in a snow-covered backdrop to all this beautiful madness.
 I was in absolute awe, you guys!!

 ‘I see no-body’s figured out you’re not supposed to be here yet.’

 I smiled and raised my eyebrows.

 ‘Stealing little old lady’s seats.
 Unbelievable.
-Told everyone we slept together though!’
+Told everyone in the dining car we slept together though!’

 I stood up.
 ‘I’M GOING TO GET A COFFEE.’

 Coffee in hand, free seat in the viewing car located, that was it.
 I had finally broken free!!
 And I managed to make my coffee break from Manny last a total of six and a half hours.

 The viewing car is a carriage in the middle of the train whose glass windows curve over the entire ceiling, and that is the place to be if you really want to get a view of the world.

 By now we were well into Oregon, and the train sped past an expansive flat lake and further onwards through fields covered in a thick blanket of snow.
 Discarded farming machinery appeared every now and again like abandoned limbs of the Iron Giant.
 The fields were taken over by pine trees which grew closer and closer together the higher we wound our way into the mountains.
 Eventually we were so high up that every time a gap in the trees cleared, we were presented with craggy valleys cut into the forest and swathed in clouds below us.
 It was all rather stunning to tell you the truth.